How to Detail a Car: 6 Tips to Make it Look Fresh

 Plus, when you use cloths to clean, keeping soapy and clean separate is essential!

-Don’t use old t-shirts or pillow cases.
+Don’t use old t-shirts or pillowcases.
 Use clean microfibre cloths.
-They are cheap, soft and won’t scratch your paintwork.
+They are cheap, soft, and won’t scratch your paintwork.
 Plus, you can buy them online for next to no money.

 Use a separate cloth for wiping down with soapy water and a separate one for rinsing with clean water.
 Don’t mix the two as cloths can hold stones and other debris that can scratch your paintwork.

 Washing your car with the same stuff you wash your crockery isn’t going to work.
 It will dry streaky and isn’t designed to clean paintwork.
-Use specific car wash solution for the best result.
+Use a specific car wash solution for the best result.

-Start with the wheels
+Start With the Wheels

 Aside from being the dirtiest area of the car and requiring more effort, the wheels should be washed first.
 Use warm soapy water to clean them and then rinse them off before you do the rest of the car.